eitssg/sck-core-cli/README.md

 Next, evaluate the build tool scripts for windwos (.ps1) powershell, or linux (.sh) bash (not zsh or sh...bash)

-In vsCode or Intellij, add each of the 14 submoduels to the workspace.
+In vsCode or Intellij, add each of the 14 submodules to the workspace.

 run "build-all.sh" to install and build all submodules and install all dependencies